-These Guidelines have been designed to provide a framework for development and review of human resource management instruments with a view to streamlining the management and oversight of human Resource management in State Corporations.
-Henceforth, State Corporations will develop/review their Human Resource Management Policy Instruments based on the Guidelines.
+These Guidelines have been designed to provide a framework for development and review of human resource management instruments with a view to streamlining the management and oversight of human resource in State Corporations.
+Henceforth, State Corporations shall develop or review their Human Resource Management Instruments based on these Guidelines.

-Accordingly, all Boards/Councils of State Corporations are required to develop and obtain approval for the following four (4) Instruments to facilitate management of their resources:
+Accordingly, all Boards or Councils of State Corporations are required to develop and obtain approval from the Public Service Commission for the following three (3) Human Resource Management Instruments:

-- (i) Organizational Structure and Grading;

-- (ii) Staff Establishment;

-- (iii) Career Guidelines; and

-- (iv) Human Resource Management Policies and Procedures Manual.
+- (i) Organizational Structure, Grading and Staff Establishment; - (ii) Career Guidelines; and - (iii) Human Resource Management Policies and Procedures Manual.